InternetFreedomFoundation/archive/content/post/blocking-of-duckduckgo-needs-to-be-reversed-we-wrote-to-the-government-whattheduck.md

 +++
-author = "Apar Gupta"
+author = 'Apar Gupta'
-categories = ["WebsiteBlocking", "WhatTheBlock"] date = 2020-07-02T09:24:00Z
+categories = ['WebsiteBlocking', 'WhatTheBlock'] date = 2020-07-02T09:24:00Z
-description = ""
+description = ''
 draft = false
-slug = "blocking-of-duckduckgo-needs-to-be-reversed-we-wrote-to-the-government-whattheduck"
+slug = 'blocking-of-duckduckgo-needs-to-be-reversed-we-wrote-to-the-government-whattheduck'
-summary = "DuckDuckGo is a privacy respecting search engine that has a wide user base in India.
-Yesterday it was blocked in India due to which we wrote to the DOT and MEITY. " tags = ["WebsiteBlocking", "WhatTheBlock"] title = "Reverse the block on DuckDuckGo.
-We wrote to the Government. #WhatTheDuck"
+summary = 'DuckDuckGo is a privacy respecting search engine that has a wide user base in India.
+Yesterday it was blocked in India due to which we wrote to the DOT and MEITY. ' tags = ['WebsiteBlocking', 'WhatTheBlock'] title = 'Reverse the block on DuckDuckGo.
+We wrote to the Government. #WhatTheDuck'

 +++